dortania/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 ::: warning

-You must still conform to the OpenCore's `config.plist` schema, so make sure to consult with the OpenCore Configuration document for all fields that must be apart of `ACPI->Delete` and fill them in with their failsafe values.
+You must still conform to the OpenCore's `config.plist` schema, so make sure to consult with the OpenCore Configuration document for all required fields that must be present within `ACPI->Delete` and fill them in with their failsafe values.

 :::